dasrecht/dispatch-extras/README.md

 Note that Dispatch functions are all loaded into the global namespace.
 ## Function Catalog
-Below's the list of functions provided by Dispatch.
+Below a list of functions provided by Dispatch-Extras.

 ```php
 <?php